OK, so you got an alert and you want to dig in. Where do you start? This article covers how we do things to help you with best practices.

 We’ve determined that a Microsoft Office document spawned a scripting interpreter (PowerShell) that connected to a suspicious site to download and execute an unknown script from memory.
 This is classic malicious downloader behavior – definitely bad.

-On the decision path, this alert would move from the triage phase directly to an incident.
+On the decision path, this alert moves from the triage phase directly to an incident.

 The process of moving the alert to an incident generates a notification for the customer.
-Time is of the essence for a malicious file, so we want to get them started on remediation even before we have finished answering the rest of the investigative questions.
+Time is of the essence for a malicious file, so we want to get them started on remediation even before we finish answering the rest of the investigative questions.